Cryogenically Treated Brake Rotors

 - More environmentally friendly

 Many worn out rotors end up in landfills where they pollute the environment.
+Even if they are recycled, it takes energy to transport them, melt them, and recast them.
 When you work with Controlled Thermal Processing to cryogenically treat your brake rotors, it extends their life before they need to be replaced.
 Consider your impact on the environment and choose a greener method when you partner with CTP.

-CTP has had both treated and untreated brakes tested by Greening Testing Laboratories and Link Laboratories according to SAE 2707 JUL 2004 METHOD B, both independent testing labs that are well known for their work with brakes.
+CTP has had both treated and untreated brakes tested by Greening Testing Laboratories and Link Laboratories according to SAE 2707 JUL 2004 METHOD B. Both these independent testing labs that are well known for their work with brakes.
 They found that brake rotors and pads lasted significantly longer after cryogenic treatment, with no significant change in braking effectiveness.
 In some cases cryogenically treated brakes have increased lifespans of up to 300% compared to untreated brakes.